shoubamzlibap/small_projects/auto_copy/README.md

 Automatically copy CD/DVD contents after tray close.
 This is usefull for a headless computer that you want to use to copy lots of optical disks to a hard drive.
 This will only work on a Linux machine.
-I used a fedora 22 server when I developed it, but it should work on any Linux distro that has python and HandBrakeCLI.
-Note that the latter is usually not provided in the standard repos, but is available in some additional repo.
+I used a fedora 22 server when I developed it, but it should work on any Linux distro that has python, HandBrakeCLI and abcde.
+Note that the latter two are usually not provided in the standard repos, but are available in some additional repo.
 Google will be your friend.

+## Requirements
+Requirements are currently not retrieved automatically, but you are responsible to install them on your system.
+For a list of requirements, please check `requirements.txt`.

+## Setup
+Use the provided installer to install all the files on your system:

+    sudo ./setup.sh install

+Similarly, you can get rid of everything:

+    sudo ./setup.sh remove

+## Configuration
+After installation, there will be a configuration file on your system, `/etc/auto_copy.yml`.
+As the name suggests, the syntax is yaml.
+Most options should be described in detail within the comments, so I won't describe them here

+## How it works
-The script auto_copy.py will distinguish between data disks and video DVDs.
+The script `auto_copy.py` will distinguish between data disks, audio CDs and video DVDs.
 The contents of data disks (files larger then a configurable size) will be copied to a configurable directory.
 Video DVDs will be ripped with HandBrakeCLI, so you will need to install that too.

-## Setup
-**This is currently outdated - updates should follow soon** For now this is very rudimentary and not very userfriendly, but the relevant intormation should be there.

-### auto_copy.py
-Put the script somewhere on your system, possibly where you have access as a normal user as you might want to adapt some settings from time to time.
-I use `/home/isaac/bin/auto_copy.py`.
-Adapt it to your needs, and make sure you put that path in the udev rule described below.

-### udev
-Deploy the following udev rule (adapt to your local system)

-    SUBSYSTEM=="block", KERNEL=="sr0", ACTION=="change", RUN+="/home/isaac/bin/auto_copy.py"

-Put this in a file called /etc/udev/rules.d/auto_copy.rule (or whatever name suits you).
-Reboot or reload the udev config with `udevadm control --reload`.

-### trayopen
-The script also needs to determine if the tray is open or closed (as this is not determined by udev - udev just notices changes).
-Unfortunatly there is no standard tool on Linux to determine this.

-Therefor a small C programm is provided called `trayopen`.
-Use the binary from this repo or compile it from source which is also provided here (`trayopen.c`).
-You must put the binary in `/usr/local/bin` and make it executable:

-    gcc -o trayopen trayopen.c
-    sudo cp trayopen /usr/local/bin
-    sudo chmod 755 /usr/local/bin/trayopen

-### HandBrakeCLI
-You will need HandBrakeCLI installed on your system.
-Use google to find out how to install HandBrakeCLI on your linux distribution.
+Audio CDs will be ripped using abcde (which in turn uses a bunch of other tools).

+While `auto_copy.py` is the core worker involved here, there is quite a bit of stuff around it nessessary to make it work as a daemone that is triggered via insertion of an optical disk.

+First, there is `auto_copy_daemon.py`, which is run as a systemd service (`autocopy.service`).
+It receives a signal (`send_siguser1.sh`) from udev uppon insertion (`autodvd.rules`).
+Since udev fires not only when the tray is closed, but also when it opens, we need to distinghuish between open and close.
+Therefore we need a small custom binary, `trayopen`.
+I did some research, but it seems there is no standard tool for that task, so I took the liberty to copy/paste some C code from a forum.

+That is basically it.

+If you like to use this and need help setting things up, or have any questions or comments, feel free to contact me at isaac.hailperin@gmail.com.

+Happy ripping.